Executive Policy Manual

 • Coordinate and cooperate with the Lead Title IX Coordinator or CCR regarding compliance, investigations, and resolutions under this policy, including taking appropriate steps to prevent or respond to potential retaliation and interference as prohibited by this policy;

-• Ensure staff are adequately trained on this policy (see Employee Training Requirements);
+• Ensure staff are adequately trained on this policy (see Section 15.2 for employee training requirements);

 • Engage in preventative activities and create a culture of compliance with this policy;